S3 method for class 'numeric'

 Details

-In the rare cases that a tsibble object have periodicities with the same prevalence above the threshold, best_match will return just one of those values.
+In rare cases where multiple periodicities have the same highest prevalence above the threshold, best_match will return only one of those values.

 See also